 If you are primarily concerned with selling digital images or physical prints from your photography website, you will need an efficient ecommerce component, for easy and secure orders and payments.
 The obvious choice is WooCommerce, the most popular (and free) ecommerce plugin for WordPress.

 If you create your image galleries with our gallery plugin, FooGallery PRO Commerce, it has the advantage of integrating seamlessly with WooCommerce, letting you place “Add to cart” CTAs directly onto gallery images, so that customers can jump straight from photo selection to payment.
 FooGallery PRO Commerce also integrates seamlessly with FooBox, our lightbox plugin.
-Find out more about lightboxes, and the value they can add to your image galleries, in this article.

 Using FooGallery to sell images